 Underwater Materia: Don’t forget to equip an Underwater Materia to one of your characters before the battle.

 You can fill the remaining eight slots for each character with any other Materia that you like.
-You will earn a ton of AP once you defeat Emerald Weapon, and while you will likely have most of your Materia fully levelled up and mastered at this point in the game, make sure that you equip any of your Materia that is not fully levelled up to a weapon or armor that has at least regular growth.
+You will earn a ton of AP once you defeat Emerald Weapon, and while you will likely have most of your Materia fully leveled up and mastered at this point in the game, make sure that you equip any of your Materia that is not fully leveled up to a weapon or armor that has at least regular growth.
 Equipping Materia to your Ultimate Weapons will cause you to miss out on the AP.

 Make sure to charge up Cloud’s Limit Break gauge so that he can also take advantage of using Omnislash during a lull between Knights of the Round castings.

 Emerald Weapon can be found swimming in the waters around the Underwater Reactor.
 There are a few random places that it can appear - just surface the submarine and submerge again and it will reappear in another location.